What is project management scope – and how can you use it?

 Project Scope Management is a process of project management that ensures the scope of a project is defined appropriately to achieve the project’s final results.

-The primary objective of the process is to make the project manager’s life easier by allowing them to segregate the tasks according to the priorities and eliminate the unnecessary ones – enabling them to allocate the right work to the right people to get the desired output.
+The primary objective of the process is to make the life of a project manager easier by allowing them to segregate the tasks according to the priorities and eliminate the unnecessary ones – enabling them to allocate the right work to the right people to get the desired output.

 What is scope in project management?